top of page

 Knocked Loose: Incredibly Wicked, Shockingly Beautiful, Complete Lawless Disorder.

-Knocked Loose finally arrived at the sold out show on the last day of their US tour at Jannus Live in Downtown St. Petersburg, Florida on Sunday, June 9th.
+Knocked Loose finally arrived at the sold-out show on the last day of their US tour at Jannus Live in Downtown St. Petersburg, Florida on Sunday, June 9th.
 Doors opened at 6 pm, the line to enter wrapped around the block, buzzing with fans dressed to the nines in their concert best, eager to rage.
 After speaking with other concert-goers in line, I quickly realized that Knocked Loose has one of the most loyal fan bases, hearing that many fans traveled across the state to come to see them.
 The band came supported by 3 other hardcore groups from all over the globe (Speed, Show Me The Body, and Loathe) ensuring that the audience would be as riled up as possible by the time they came on stage.

 Knocked Loose by Nolan Fisher